htrajan/ht-drawsteel/Bestiary/Radenwight Ratcrobat.md

 **Gymratstics**

-The ratcrobat gains an edge on attacks against larger creatures.
+The ratcrobat has an edge on attacks against larger creatures.